Amend-1634/The-number-of-origins/README.md

 - 4_4_figjoejyn_series_threads.jl #multi-thread--shift level

 ###### interest in comparison
-- 4and3_fix_nest.jl #compare selection strength, migration rate; local and non-local
+- compare_s.jl #plotting the output from last file
+- 4and3_largenDemes.jl #large deme (nDemes = 500)
                        #4 represent model with migration in t distribution
                        #3 represent model with migration in binomial distribution
-- compare_s.jl #plotting the output from last file

-- 4and3_largenDemes.jl #large deme (nDemes = 500)
 - 4_series_test_new.jl #all else
 - distribution.jl #plotting different migration distribution

 - time_cost.xlsx #time for simulation corresponding to the comparison and parameters applied
                  #4_* represent in model with migration in t distribution
                  #3_* represent in model with migration in binomial distribution